Can you legally carry a shotgun in public? Peter Glenser QC replies.

 I said I was carrying a shotgun and that the certificate was in the slip with my gun.

 He thanked me and wished me good day without any further fuss at all.
 I was probably lucky in that the officer knew the law.
-There is no offence in carrying a shotgun in public.
+The lesson to take from this is that there is no offence in carrying a shotgun in public.

 It’s covered by Section 19 of the Firearms Act which says:

 “A person commits an offence if, without lawful authority or reasonable excuse (the proof whereof lies on him) he has with him in a public place